Food-Grade Totes: Guide to Food IBCs and Airtight Containers

 Whether you're a food business owner, manufacturer, logistics manager, or a curious consumer seeking insights into food packaging, this resource empowers you to navigate the world of food-grade containers effectively.

-What does Food-Grade Container mean?
+What does Food-Grade Totes mean?

 These containers must meet strict regulations set by for example the European Union (EU) and the Food and Drug Administration (FDA).
 All materials used in parts that directly contact food must comply with these regulations to guarantee safety.